DominusTrax/ProtoSmasherX/README.md

 ## Credits
 - Protosmasher Developers | Stole their UI to do this.
 Ended up finding the UI in my files.
-- DominusTrax | Converting this for SynapseX V2
+- DominusTrax | Converting the UI for SynapseX V2

 ## UI
 ![image](IMAGEURL)